WERA Motorcycle Roadracing

-5. The WERA NATIONAL CHALLENGE SERIES shall consist of approximately ten events at tracks across the country.
-The ten events will feature a points accumulating Championship Series for the WERA Superbike (Expert Only), Formula 2 (Expert and Novice), Formula 3 (no status designations), Open, 750 and 600cc Superstock (Expert & Novice), 600 & 750 Superbike (Expert & Novice), Lightweight Twins SS (Expert & Novice), Womens Superstock (Expert & Novice).
-The final National Challenge Series Championship event will be held at the Grand National Final.
-Only riders who have participated in at least one WERA National Challenge Series event in the current season will be eligible to run at the Grand National Final.
+5. The WERA NATIONAL CHALLENGE SERIES shall consist of six to ten events at tracks across the country.
+The events will feature a points accumulating Championship Series for the WERA Superbike (Expert Only), Formula 2 (Expert and Novice), Formula 3 (no status designations), Open, 750 and 600cc Superstock (Expert & Novice), 600 & 750 Superbike (Expert & Novice), Lightweight Twins SS (Expert & Novice), and Heavyweight Twins Superbike (Expert & Novice).
+The final National Challenge Series Championship event will be held at the Grand National Finals.
 Participation in WERA Sportsman Classes may also be available on WERA National Challenge Series weekends (see the WERA yearly schedule for more information).

 6. WERA divides the country into geographic areas.
 Within each area a series of sprint races are held.
 The Sportsman/Vintage Regional Class Champion will be the racer with the highest point accumulation in their class at the end of the season in each region.
-The Sportsman National Class Champion shall be the rider who wins his/her class at the Grand National Final.
-The Vintage National Champion will be the rider with the highest point accumulation in their class at the end of the year taking their 4 best finishes at any Vintage round throughout the year and adding it to their finsh at the GNF which will count for double points.
+The Sportsman National Class Champion shall be the rider who wins his/her class at the Grand National Finals.
+The Vintage National Champion will be the rider with the highest point accumulation in their class at the end of the year taking their 4 best finishes for the Saturday Vintage classes and 6 best for the Sunday Vintage classes at any Vintage round throughout the year and adding it to their finsh at the GNF which will count for double points.